 3. Ride the free tram around the city

-Visit the historic Queen Vic Markets in Melbourne’s CBD.
+Visit the historic Queen Victoria Market in Melbourne’s CBD.
 Buy freshly baked pastries, cheeses and cured meats or stroll the seemingly endless market stalls selling everything from fresh fruit and plants to jewellery, clothes, ugg boots, hats and toys.
-Find the Queen Victoria Markets here.

 6. Brother Baba Budan

 Squeeze into the quirky-cool surrounds of Little Bourke Street’s one and only Brother Baba Budan.
 Get there early and grab one of Melbourne’s best cups of coffee and a glazed donut to start your day off right.

 Take a visit to The Croft Institute, a super-cool laboratory-themed bar tucked down a winding Chinatown alleyway.
 Cocktails are custom-designed by some very talented bartenders then drunk with great enjoyment by people like you and me.

 Melbourne is bursting with incredibly talented artists and you don’t need to visit a gallery to see all of them.
 Take a stroll around the streets and soak in the bright, quirky, brilliant creations of Melbourne’s best street artists.
 You can DIY a tour around Melbourne by strolling around by yourself or join a guided tour.

 Catch the best live jazz in town at Ruby’s Music Room in Little Lonsdale Street.
 If you don’t know it exists, you won’t find it, which makes Ruby’s even cooler than it already is.
 Step through the bright yellow entrance and you’re thrown into the heart of New Orleans.
 Find Ruby’s Music Room here.